Congressional Committee Appointments Good For Alabama Farmers

 Alabama farmers have a new advocate for agricultural funding with the appointment of U.S. Rep. Robert Aderholdt, R-Ala., as chairman of the Agriculture Subcommittee for the House Committee on Appropriations.

-In addition to Aderholt’s appointment, Alabama farmers are well represented on the House Committee on Agriculture with the reappointment of U.S. Rep. Martha Roby, R- Ala., and U.S. Rep. Mike Rogers, R-Ala., who previously served on the Ag Committee, returning as a senior member of the committee.
+In addition to Aderholt’s appointment, Alabama farmers are well represented on the House Committee on Agriculture with the reappointment of U.S. Rep. Martha Roby, R-Ala., and U.S. Rep. Mike Rogers, R-Ala., who previously served on the Ag Committee, returning as a senior member.

 Alabama Farmers Federation National Legislative Programs Director Mitt Walker said committee assignments are critical to helping shape policy in Washington.